 If you feel that the concern has great urgency and cannot be escalated in this manner (for instance if you are concerned about the safety or welfare of a child or adult), then you must raise those concerns without delay with the appropriate statutory authority.
-Please follow the guidance on the Diocesan Safeguarding Website, under the section entitled ‘What Do I Do If?’.
-Use the appropriate sub-heading to find out how best to report these concerns.
+Please follow the guidance on the Diocesan Website under Safeguarding, then Advice & Getting Help.